bwhelan212/bwhelan212.github.io/index.md

 * Lab 7
     The focus of lab 7 part 2 was revolved around a game of BlackJack.
-    I turned 21 over the pandemic and have never gamblemed or been to vegas since then, however I will be going to vegas the Friday after finals.
+    I turned 21 over quarantine and have never gamblemed or been to vegas since then, however I will be going to vegas the Friday after finals.
 It was interesting to see how all the different functions performed to make a succesful game of blackjack that actually worked.
 Maybe I will be able